hourliert/lifework-wallet/README.md

 * `./src/serverEntry.js`: (Front-end) Server entry

 ## Tasks
-* `npm run frontend`: Start the front-end server
-* `npm start`: Start the back-end and front-end server and watch for file changes
+* `npm start`: Start front-end server and watch for file changes
 * `npm run build`: Build the app.
 The output is in the ./build folder.
 You could run this command with these options: (eg. `npm run build -- -- --release` (don't forget the `-- --`))
   * `--release`: minify the bundle
   * `--devtools`: include **redux-devtools**